You would like to adopt an animal, what happens next?

 Adoption Enquiry Form & Matching to an Animal

-- Upon receipt of your adoption enquiry form the Animal Care Team cross references your information against the animals we have for rehoming.
+- Upon receipt of your adoption enquiry form we cross reference your information with the animal(s) we have for rehoming.

-- Once we have completed the initial matching check, we will contact you either to discuss your information further or to notify you there is no match identified at this time.
-If there is no immediate match, we will offer to keep your enquiry on file for 6 months in the event we are able to reverse match with another animal that comes to us for rehoming.
-If you do not wish for us to do this, please tell us, we can remove your information from this listing at any time you ask.
+- Once we have completed the initial matching check, we contact you with either the next stage of adoption assessment or to notify you there is no match at this time; where there is no immediate match, we offer to keep your enquiry on file for 6 months, in the event we are able to reverse match with another animal that comes to us for rehoming.
+If you do not wish for us to do this, please say, we can remove your information from this listing at any time you ask.

 - If you are a potential match, we will contact you to arrange a home check, this may be virtual or at your home.
 Where possible, please ensure that everyone living in the house, or who will have regular contact with the animal is present for the home check, including any children and existing pets.

 - A home check is required to ensure your home, family and lifestyle circumstances meet the needs of the animal we are rehoming.
 We will look around your home, particularly the outside area checking it is secure and appropriate for the animal and we will ask a set of standardised questions.
-All the information we gather is confidential and only for the use of ACC (Animal Concern Cumbria) in its rehoming process.
+All the information we gather is confidential and only for our use in the rehoming process.

 - Once the team have reviewed the information, we will contact you to give our feedback and the outcome.
 If interest was for a particular animal and the home check is not suitable, another animal (if appropriate) may be discussed with you.
 If there is no animal match, we offer to hold your enquiry on file for 6 months in the event a different animal comes into our care which may meet your criteria.

-- If you are successful at the home check stage, the team will arrange Meet and Greets, these are always carried out at our animal rehoming centre and we hold as many meets as deemed necessary in the best interests of the animal.
-Everyone who would be a guardian and any other associated pets would need to meet the animal.
+- If your home check is successful, we will arrange Meet and Greets, these are always carried out at our animal rehoming centre, and we hold as many meets as deemed necessary in the best interests of the animal.
+Everyone who would be a guardian and any other associated pets are required to meet the animal.
 It may be necessary to arrange further interactions, for example if a dog has not been around cats and you have one in the household.
 All requirements, recommendations, or any further information needed by the team to give them a fuller picture to ensure a best match, will be discussed with you.